 2 Install Linux with WSL

-A Linux Debian distribution is available in the SimWorks installation directory under the folder ThirdPary\Linux.
+A Linux distribution is available in the SimWorks installation directory under the folder ThirdPary\Linux.
 This distribution comes with OpenFOAM(c) already installed.
 If you had issues during the standard installation, you can download the SimWorks linux distribution here.
 Once the download is complete, you need to un-compress the 7z archive into a folder of your choice.

 wsl -l -v

-This reports the list of installed Linux distribution in WSL, as shown below.
+This should show DebianISimOFv2112 in the list of installed distributions, as shown below:

-- Path to the OpenFOAM installation: this is by default set to /isim/OpenFOAM/OpenFOAM-v2006/ and it is not editable
+- Path to the OpenFOAM installation: this is by default set to /isim/OpenFOAM/OpenFOAM-v2112/ and is not editable

-- Path to the default folder for the simulations data: the path should not contain spaces
+- Path to the folder for the simulations data (the path should not contain spaces)

 - Defaults length units for SimWorks

-The default folder for the simulation data and database needs to exist.
-These can be later changed in the Settings menu.
+The folders for the simulation data and database can be later changed in the Settings menu.

 The default length units indicate how the numerical values in the simulation settings must be interpreted.
-This can be changed afterwards in the Settings menu.
+This can also be changed in the Settings menu.